kellymweu/kellymweu.github.io/README.md

 - 👋 Hi, I’m @kellymweu
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning full stack web development
-- 🌱 I’m currently learning python
+- 🌱 MERN (Mongodb, Express.js, React.js and Node.js)
-- 💞️ Learning to program the basics
+- 💞️ Currently loving ML and AI data manipulation using python (Django framework)
-- 📫 How to reach me.
+- 📫 How to reach me. mweukelly@gmail.com

 <!---
 kellymweu/kellymweu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.